-2. You must also take these targeted supplements in a specified order to help eradicate the bad bacteria, re-inoculate good bacteria and repair both the small and large intestines.
+2. You must also take these targeted supplements in a specified order to help eradicate the bad bacteria, re-inoculate good bacteria, and repair both the small and large intestines.

-In the case of SIBO, you should not expect to correct the issue by following only one of the 2 guidelines, both a change in diet as well as proper supplementation is necessary
+In the case of SIBO, you should not expect to correct the issue by following only one of the 2 guidelines, both a change in diet, as well as proper supplementation, is necessary

-You should expect follow the protocol from anywhere between 30-90 days, depending on the severity.
+You should expect to follow the protocol from anywhere between 30-90 days, depending on the severity.
 You should also expect to stay on an extended maintenance program.
 Additionally, healthy lifestyle changes are necessary to prevent re-occurrence.

 What is SIBO?

 SIBO is an acronym for Small Intestinal Bacterial Overgrowth.
 Millions of Americans are suffering from their chronic, yet treatable, condition.
-The small intestine is the largest part of the digestive tract and is responsible for proper digestion of your food and nutrients.
+The small intestine is the largest part of the digestive tract and is responsible for the proper digestion of your food and nutrients.
 Small amounts of commensal bacterial can live harmoniously in the small intestine, but if the bad bacteria, it leaves your gut health and overall health in destress.

 What are the dangers of SIBO?

-The longer SIBO is left untreated, the more sever the symptoms.
+The longer SIBO is left untreated, the more severe the symptoms.
 If this bad bacterial is not irradiated through proper supplementation and diet, it will continue to exacerbate, leading to sometimes unrepairable damage of the small intestine.

 Symptoms and diagnosis of SIBO: